Extending Eventonomy

 Worked End-to-End Example

-A Vimeo virtual-event add-on - no Eventonomy concrete-class imports:
+A Vimeo virtual-event add-on, with no Eventonomy concrete-class imports:

 - Feature flag -

-Result: admin field + persistence + REST exposure + frontend state + rendered block - using only hooks, the Meta API, the evnm_blocks filter, the shared store, and the canonical envelope.
+Result: stored meta + REST exposure + frontend state + rendered block, using only hooks, the Meta API, the evnm_blocks filter, the shared store, and the canonical envelope.